hertzmann/hertzmann.github.io/_posts/2020-10-23-planning-and-strategy.md

 **In non-photorealistic rendering research,** many researchers start trying to develop algorithms by talking to artists or by reading art books.
 It's something I've heard over and over: "Our plan was to ask artists how they work, and then turn those into algorithms."
 They quickly become frustrated: artists have lots of useful things to say, but these explanations don't translate into actionable advice.
 In general, I find that artists' explanations for their decisions are like sports interviews: they might reflect how people think, but they don't explain it.

 I the observations in these blog posts could inform better artistic algorithms.
 But, like any other sort of human decision-making, no description of artistic experience will directly translate into algorithms.

+*The images on this page were drawn in September, October, and November 2019.*